Lightstreamer/Lightstreamer-example-StockList-client-ember/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download this project.
-* Get the `lightstreamer.min.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.min.js) and put it in the `src/js` folder.
+* Change the current directory to the location of the file `package.json` and issue the commands `npm install` (to install Ember libraries) and `npm run build`.
+Be sure to have installed [Node.js and npm](https://nodejs.org/en/download/).
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
-If you chose the former case, please create the folders <LS_HOME>/pages/demos/EmberDemo then copy there the contents of the `/src` folder of this project.
+If you chose the former case, please create the folders `<LS_HOME>/pages/demos/EmberDemo` then copy there the contents of the `/build` folder of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search this line:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse + "//localhost:8080", "DEMO");
 ```
 in `lsClient.js` and change it accordingly.
-* RequireJS, Ember.js (and all its dependencies) are currently hot-linked in the HTML page: you may want to replace them with a local version and/or upgrade ther version

 The demo is now ready to be launched.